gvsurenderreddy/nightfall/README.md

 If you want to help users connect to the network you can announce yourself as open router and people will receive your connection details from the tracker.
 You don't need a static IP, but you need to be able to receive inbound connections.

-The client site implementation will be available in the future in [yrd](https://github.com/kpcyrd/yrd)
+The client site implementation is available in [yrd](https://github.com/kpcyrd/yrd)

 Random Trivia
 -------------